composewell/streamly/MAINTAINING.md

     * Make sure all the bug fixes being included in this release are marked with a target release on github.
 So that users can search by release if they want.
+    * Add "Since" notations to the new APIs introduced in this release
     * Bump the package version in cabal file or package.yaml

 * _Upload_: